heyitsmeyo/duckyscript/README.md

 ENJOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOY

-contact me on my facebook profile for more information
+contact me on my facebook for more information